ismailariyan/quiz-app-flutter/README.md

-# Quiz App made with Fullter
+# Quiz App made with Flutter

 This is quiz application mainly made for android and ios